WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Costs

-- you can really get burned by costs if you are not careful
+- you can really get **burned by costs** if you are not careful, especially if you perform a **a lot of PUT operations** – they are quite expensive!

 - **the worst thing you can do is to use SSE-KMS with per-object keys**.
 Remember that **each individual KMS key costs money!**

 - the **best thing you can do is to use SSE-S3**.
 The problem is here is that you are **trading customizability (you cannot control the key) with costs**

 - the **happy medium between costs and control is the SSE-KMS with BUCKET keys**.